gramps-project/gramps-web-docs/docs/en/features/index.md

 - **Customizable list views** – choose which columns to show, and filter by text, tag, or privacy
 - **Text recognition (OCR)** – extract text from scanned documents in your media gallery
 - **Data verification** – check your tree for implausible dates and other data problems
+- **Calendars** – enter dates in the Gregorian, Julian, Hebrew, French Republican, Persian, Islamic, or Swedish calendar
 - **Make it your own** – give your site its own name, theme colours, and home page text and image

 <p>&nbsp;</p>